 Continuous and contextual: constantly producing insights that are meaningful to that stage of the project.

 Insightful and actionable: measuring metrics that matter and which can be actioned in the moment.

 To do this manually would take an immense amount of time and effort, something project leads have very little left of.
 Rather, what’s needed is a dedicated system that collects and analyzes feedback data automatically throughout a project and delivers them in an intuitive manner for project leaders to act on in real-time.

-Perflo is the first team analytics tool designed exclusively for project teams and that tackles the ‘project problem’ from a different angle.
+Perflo is the first tool that tackles the ‘project problem’ from a different angle.
 Instead of focusing on process-related data, it takes a people-oriented approach, providing real-time insights into proven metrics that affect project team performance.

-If you’d like to learn more about how Perflo can help take your projects to the next level, sign up for a demo today.
+If you’d like to learn more about how Perflo can help take your project teams to the next level, sign up for a demo today.